gebodal/annodoc/index.md

 note that the written name has a separate annotation to the mathematical symbol.
 The two should be linked by the annotator, however, as discussed [below](#measurement "Measurement").

+Umbrella terms are not, themselves, ParameterNames (e.g. "cosmological parameters").
+To determine if something qualifies as a ParameterName, consider whether it is something you can measure - if yes, then it is quite probably worthy of being annotated as a ParameterName.

 Parameter names can become complicated due to being dependant on other parts of the text (for instance, when the word "radius" is used as a parameter name, what is it the radius of?).
 This is discussed below in the section on the [Object entity](#objectname "ObjectName").

 Please annotate all instances of Parameter Names that you encounter - even if they are not directly tied to a mathematical symbol or measurement.
 For instance, in the following sentence: